alexteachey/KOI_CNN_moon_results/README.md

 15. **fp_median_agreement** -- the median agreement metric across all the transits vetted in the false positive test run.

 16. **FP_rate** -- the fraction of false positive test runs that erroneously resulted in a moon classification.
+NOTE that the FP rate quoted is based on the *agreement metric*.
+That is, if a FP test light curve was classified as having a moon, but without meeting the agreement threshold, it was reclassified as "no moon".
+Since we rely on the agreement metric for our classifications, this is the number we are most interested in: how often do we falsely identify a moon to high confidence?

 ## Caveats